Introduction to Grant Writing Certification Programs

 The Collective is structured into five modules:

-- Phase 1: Preparation (learn how to pay for the program in two projects + tons of freebies!)
+- Phase 1: Get Started (learn how to get paid to learn + tons of freebies!)

 - Phase 2: Find Grants (our tried and true grant research method)